DARPA-CRITICALMAAS/umn-ta2-mineral-site-linkage/README.md

 ## Updates
 ### In Progress
+- [ ] Create a function that will determine the CRS value from the description of latitude
-- [ ] Populate data dictionary processing
+- [ ] Finish function for developing information dictionary

 ### Completed
 - [x] Create data dictionary refering method
+- [x] Populate data dictionary processing
+- [x] Update same as structure
+- [x] Update postprocessing to reflect same as structure

 ### To-Do
 - [ ] Populate text based linking method (create python file for each method)
+- [ ] Create method to create short description when there is no column representing short description
 - [ ] Develop method to test accuracy of each module (column_mapping, linking procedure)
 - [ ] Finish m7.determine_location to select most confident location (not just the first)
+- [ ] Develop a clustering algorithm that will allow inter-linking